🎈 Quick Answer

 Step 2: Choose Your Cover Story — One Sentence, Believable, No Embellishments

 The mistake most hosts make is overcomplicating the cover story.
-Done right, it is one sentence: “We’re going to dinner.”
+Done right, it’s one sentence: “We’re going to dinner.”
 “Come help me carry something.”
 “I made a new recipe and I need your honest opinion.”
-Emma swears by this trick — she used it for her husband’s 40th and twice since.
-One line.
-Delivered casually.
-Never over-explained.
+One line, delivered casually, never over-explained.

 💡 Pro Tip: Your cover story should be boring.
 Boring is believable.
 The moment it becomes interesting, it becomes suspicious.